by Michael Jubinville, MPH

 Description of Procedure

-This procedure is usually done in an outpatient setting with no need for an overnight stay.
-Your skin will be cleaned; this may be on your back or abdomen.
-The doctor will then inject a local anesthetic into the area where the biopsy will be taken.
-Next, your kidney will be located using either ultrasound or x-ray.
-Then, long needles will be inserted to collect tissue samples.
+A local anesthetic will be placed neart the biopsy site.
+The kidney will be found using an ultrasound or x-ray.
+Long needles will be inserted to collect tissue samples.
 A special instrument may be used to insert the needles.
-During the collection, you may be asked to hold your breath.
-Once the samples are collected, a bandage will be placed on your skin.
+You may be asked to hold your breath.
+After the samples are collected, a bandage will be placed on your skin.

 How Long Will It Take?